 However, I’m always interested in trying new ideas for old favorites, so when I first saw Peeps s’mores making the rounds on Pinterest, I was intrigued.

-I was so intrigued that Peeps were suddenly at the top of my holiday candy list again.
+In fact, I was so intrigued that Peeps were suddenly at the top of my holiday candy list again.
 And, really, even if you’re not a Peeps fan, who can resist all those festive colors?
-Or the promise of a whole dish of baked s’mores?
+Or the promise of a whole dish of baked s’mores goodness?

 I simply had to give it a go.

 If you’re anything like me, you saw the recipe videos for Peeps s’more and thought… no way.
 Really?
 I mean, cute idea and all, but that can’t actually work, right?